Boylston Street subway: History

 Its end point was roughly specified as being a point between Massachusetts Avenue and Governor's Square, where roadways Deerfield, Brookline, Commonweath and Beacon crossed.
 It was to run underneath Boston Common through Beacon Hill thence in the Charles River embankment.

-However, in 1911, before construction had begun, a movement to shift its alignment had matured and new legislation directed that it run beneath Boylston Street.
-The Boston Elevated Railway Co., private operator of the city's rail system, and whose consent was needed, lobbied for the change, noting that Boylston Street was a more prudent choice, market wise.
+However, in 1911, before construction had begun, a movement to shift its alignment had matured and the Massachusetts General Court directed that it run beneath Boylston Street.
+The Boston Elevated Railway Co., private operator of the city's rail system, and whose consent was needed, lobbied for the change, noting that Boylston Street was a more prudent choice market wise.

 In 1912 construction began in the Commonwealth Ave. median, just east of today's Kenmore Square.
 By the summer of the following year, with progress having been made to near about Arlington Street, more consternation over the subway's route had appeared, with a question as to the tunnel's eastern end point.
-Arguments in the General Court (GC) were put forward to change it to Post Office Square.
+Arguments in the Massachusetts General Court (GC) were put forward to change it to Post Office Square.

 The GC requested a report on the cost of such a change from the Boston Transit Commission, who while providing estimates, demurred based on the little time given for such analysis.
 In their report, they suggested to the GC that until time a more thorough consideration could be had, they tie the new tunnel into the end of the existing Tremont subway for temporary use by the street cars.
 The General Court agreed to this recommendation, legislating the temporary use by street cars, noting that the Boylston subway's legislated end point had not officially changed.